mathematicalthinking/encompass/UPGRADE_NOTES.md

 Route templates should refer to the model via @model rather than this.model as per the Ember Octane upgrade guide.

+Also several of the route templates and routes use toHome.
+Now (Aug 2025) there's a navigation service that centralizes toHome (i.e., transitioning to whatever is defined as the 'home', which right now is 'index').
+We should eliminate all usage of toHome as a parameter and have components, routes, route templates, etc. use the new service.

 ## EmberTable

 There are other packages that are more aligned with Glimmer and Octane approaches to Ember.
 However, depending on the needs, perhaps the 5 uses of EmberTable could be replaced with vanilla JS.